matt-development-work/RootedJS/README.md

 - [ ] Use cookies to implement stateless client sessions.
 - [ ] Use WebSockets and process management to automate server-to-client payloads from database subscriptions.

-_Rootedjs...
-Get it from the source!_
+_Rootedjs - Get it from the source!_